The Woman in White (musical): Plot

 The next day, Glyde presents Laura with a document to sign, but he will not tell her its contents.
 Laura is immediately suspicious, and refuses to sign something she knows nothing about.
-Glyde is furious, but cannot force her to sign the document.
+Glyde is furious, but cannot force her to sign the document ("The Document").
 The girls go for a walk to calm down, and meet Anne Catherick.
 They witness Anne being taken back to the Asylum.
 They are then completely convinced that Glyde and his friend Fosco are villains.
-Laura and Anne realize how similar they are to each other.
+Laura and Anne realize how similar they are to each other ("Act 1 Finale").

 Marian eavesdrops on Sir Percival and Count Fosco, and overhears their evil plans to steal the Limmeridge Estate.
 She also overhears their plans for Anne Catherick, but Count Fosco figures out that he is being watched before he reveals anything important about the madwoman.
-He leaves the library to put Marian to bed.
+He leaves the library to put Marian to bed ("If I Could Only Dream This World Away").
 Marian, having gone to bed, starts to dream a montage of events that have occurred recently, mixed in with some noises.
-The noises, though not apparent to Marian, are actually Laura arguing and screaming.
+The noises, though not apparent to Marian, are actually Laura arguing and screaming ("The Nightmare").

 Marian shortly is woken up by Count Fosco, who tells her that Laura was walking in her sleep and fell out the window.
 Marian is quite shaken by the tragic news.
 Fosco, avoiding drama, heads off to his house in London.
 However, being infatuated with Marian, he gives her his address in case she needs anything.
 At the village funeral Glyde suggests to Mr Fairlie that they get to the papers that need to be attended to.
 In a show of grief Glyde tries to shake Marian's hand but she ignores him, but vowing revenge for her sister she heads to find Walter.

-In London, Walter has run out of money and gives his last coin to a beggar.
-Having heard the news through the grapevine of Laura's death, Walter expresses his grief at losing the love of his life.
+In London, Walter has run out of money and gives his last coin to a beggar ("Fosco Tells of Laura’s Death"/"The Funeral"/"London").
+Having heard the news through the grapevine of Laura's death, Walter expresses his grief at losing the love of his life ("Evermore Without You").
 Coincidentally, Glyde, who is frustrated with paperwork, also shares Walter's feelings for Laura.
-Marian goes to London in search of Walter.
+Marian goes to London in search of Walter ("Lost Souls").